International Surrogacy Laws by Country

 Countries That Legally Prohibit Surrogacy

-Lastly, there are countries which completely outlaws all kinds of surrogacy, or where one cannot enforce surrogacy contracts in any way, making surrogacy impossible to complete.
+Lastly, there are countries that completely outlaw all kinds of surrogacy, or where one cannot enforce surrogacy contracts in any way, making surrogacy impossible to complete.
 Although people may still be practicing surrogacy secretly (illegally), it is best not to pursue surrogacy in countries like these due to the potential legal consequences.

 Below are countries that Intended Parents considering international surrogacy should avoid: